 Sometimes geranium plants suddenly collapse and die.
 This is know an ‘Plant collapse’ and has two main causes:

 - Vine weevil.
 This is a pest which seems to be on the increase and is difficult to eradicate.
 We know that fuchsia growers also are very concerned about it.
 A garden centre is the place to go to for advice on suitable chemicals to combat the pest.
 We think they will probably recommend a product from PBI called “Provado”, but they might have other suggestions.
 We know of one nurseryman who recommends letting bantam chickens loose in the greenhouse!
 Levingtons do now produce a compost that will kill vine weevil, but that would entail washing the roots and repotting everything.
 We are sorry there is no magic remedy to this problem.

 - Mice!
 We once had a letter from a frantic customer who said her plants in the conservatory were keeling over from above the soil level.
 In fear and trepidation, in case we upset her, we phoned and suggested she might have mice in the conservatory.
 “Do you know!
 I think you might be right!” she said.
 Phew!

 We hope this advice and guidance is helpful.
-For even more information about geranium growing and care, visit our geraniums hub page which is packed with links to other resources.
+For even more information about geranium growing and care, visit our geraniums hub page for a wealth of helpful advice.